 - Make a poster exploring your own culture.
-Share elements of your culture and how it differs from another culture. - Make a display of coins, stamps or postcards from other countries. - Record an oral history interview with someone from another culture living in your community. - Display a collection of foreign recipes you have prepared for others.
-Consider Hmong or Somali cuisine, or that of another Minnesota group. - Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of your family or community. - Prepare a display illustrating what you have learned about a country's or US. region's geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, holidays or other aspects.
+Share elements of your culture and how it differs from another culture. - Make a display of coins, stamps or postcards from other countries. - Record an oral history interview with someone from another culture living in your community. - A collection of foreign recipes you have prepared. - Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of your family or community. - Prepare a display illustrating what you have learned about a country's or US. region's geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, holidays or other aspects.

-4-H and FFA GOATS Premiums: Blue, \$4; Red, \$3; White, \$2 Judging July 6, 2024 at 11 a.m.
+4-H and FFA GOATS

-Goats will remain on grounds for the entire fair.
+Premiums: Blue, \$4; Red, \$3; White, \$2 Judging July 5, 2025 at 10 a.m.
+Goat & Sheep Arena Goats will remain on grounds for the entire fair.